-If you're pursuing a career in nursing, you've chosen one of the most in-demand professions in the U.S. Nursing is a rapidly-growing field due to the fact that there's an increasing aging population, as well as new legislation that requires more medical care for more people.
+If you're pursuing a career in nursing, you've chosen one of the most in-demand professions in the U.S. Nursing is a rapidly growing field due to two main reasons: 1) an increasingly aging population, and 2) new federal legislation -- the Affordable Care Act -- that requires medical care for more people.
 Nurses are also in demand because they perform such a wide variety of tasks, and are needed in just about every type of health care setting, including long-term care facilities, outpatient centers, hospitals and doctors' offices.

-According to May, 2014 Bureau of Labor Statistics (BLS) figures, Texas, along with California, New York, Florida, and Pennsylvania, ranks among the top five states in the U.S. when it comes to the highest employment levels for registered nurses, with 190, 170 jobs.
-Furthermore, according to the same BLS figures, out of all the major metropolitan areas in the U.S., the Houston area ranks fifth with 43,460 registered nursing jobs and Dallas ranks sixth with 37,640 registered nurses serving in the metropolitan area.
+According to May 2015 Bureau of Labor Statistics (BLS) figures, Texas, along with California, New York, Florida and Pennsylvania, ranks among the top five states in the U.S. when it comes to the highest employment levels for registered nurses, with 198,650 jobs.
+Furthermore, according to the same BLS figures, out of all the major metropolitan areas in the U.S., the Houston area ranks fourth with 46,700 registered nursing jobs and Dallas ranks sixth with 37,640 registered nurses serving in the metropolitan area.

 Online Nursing Education in Texas

 There are many paths to becoming a nurse.
 Some of the most common include becoming a licensed practical nurse (LPN), registered nurse (RN) or nurse practitioner (NP).
-All of these nursing careers require varying degrees of education and experience in clinical settings caring for patients and working alongside other health care professionals before you receive your nursing certificate or degree.
+All of these nursing careers require both the earning of a degree and practical experience in clinical settings -- caring for patients and working alongside other health care professionals -- before you can receive a nursing certificate or degree.

 The requirements to become an LPN in Texas are:

-- Earn your LPN degree, which includes one year of courses and hands-on practice.
+- Earn your LPN degree, which typically includes one year of courses and hands-on practice

 The requirements to become an LVN in Texas are: